Lorin07/Appli/README.md

 ![Project Goal](project_goal_visualization.png)

-Apache Spark is employed to parallelize the spational interpolation, Web Mercator projection, and color map overlay generation steps of the ETL pipeline.
+Apache Spark is employed to parallelize the task of joining temperature data with weather station locations and computing per-year averages.

 ## Data